 Competition Scenario Rehearsal

-Visualization should extend beyond individual lifts.
+Your visualization should go beyond the individual lifts.
+Rehearse:

 - Event order